-Registration begins July 27 for continuing students who attended in the spring 2015 and/or summer 2015 terms.
+Registration begins November 16 for continuing students who attended in the fall 2015 term.
 Registration dates for new, continuing and returning students are based on the Order of Registration.
 Manage your class schedule, adds, drops, waitlist, etc. on WebAdvisor.
 If you decide not to attend class and are not dropped from the class, you may receive a failing grade in the class and owe fees.
 It is your responsibility to drop yourself from classes that you decide not to attend.